-This year, SPVUSD has been training students and staff in the use of the ALICE protocols for violent critical incidents.
-ALICE is an options based approach that provides teachers, students and staff all the options that exist for them during a violent critical incident including barricading doors, evacuation, counter and distraction, and swarming an attacker (grades 6-12).
+SPVUSD is retraining students and staff in the use of the ALICE protocols for violent critical incidents.
+ALICE is an options based approach that provides teachers, students and staff all the options that exist for them during a violent or critical incident including barricading the door, evacuation, counter and distraction, and swarming an attacker (grades 6-12).

+This usual protocol was delayed by COVID related interference, however we have once again started training.
 Practice is held through the year, and an annual District-wide drill is held the Thursday prior to the winter break.
 In accordance with California Law, fire drills and earthquake drills are practiced monthly at each site.